Add-A-Grapple Changes Everything

 Instead, Buy This Attachment

 Tractor Mike recently spent some time with the owner of Precision Manufacturing, Sedalia, MO, the company that introduced the Add-A-Grapple, discussing the product.
-You can watch the video here.
 This handy tool turns your tractor bucket into an inexpensive grapple.
 The company builds models that fit subcompact, compact and utility tractors.

 The Add-A-Grapple is a device that mounts on the sides and top of the front end loader bucket (see my installation video here) and requires drilling a few holes.